tandrewnichols/gulp-remember-cache/README.md

 #### Doesn't it need to read the compiled files from disk every time?

-Yes and no. You can and _should_  pair this plugin with the in-memory `gulp-remember` to get the best of both worlds.
-In this case, you'll only need to read compiled files when you start up a gulp process.
-After that (assuming you are using `watch()`), `gulp-remember` will handle it for you.
+No. This plugin also incorporates in-memory caching the way that `gulp-remember` does, so it will only read compiled files when they're not already present in the stream, which means only when you restart your build pipeline.

 #### Isn't writing intermediate files more of a grunt thing?